Benefits and Limitations of Communication in Multi-Agent Reasoning: Experimental Details

 We create a list of entities and a list of relations.
 We create the fact base by sampling at random two entities and a relation and then deterministically generating a string.
 This procedure is done as many times as the number of facts needed.
 Then relationships are sampled in order to form a valid query that has its answer in the fact base.

 The experiments test the models' ability to follow multi-step reasoning chains with varying numbers of hops (relationships to traverse).
 We use 50 balanced single-token entity names (25 male, 25 female) and 20 diverse single-token relations (boss, instructor, teacher, etc.).
-The task generates problems with $k$ hops where $k$ ranges from 4 to 20 hops with a step size of 2, using 100 total facts per problem.
+For this task, we generate problems with $k$ hops where $k$ ranges from 4 to 20 hops with a step size of 2.
+The experiment was repeated with 100, 200 and 500 total fact count.
 For the IterativeQueryAgents approach, facts are divided into chunks of 20 facts per worker.
+Across all three regimes, we ablated over the range [10, 20, 50] and found 20 to yield the best accuracy.